The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 Q: Why October?
 How could they possibly know the exact month it all began?
 Did some sheepskin-wearing barbarian stick a shovel in the sand and proclaim “I think I’ll call this Berlin!”?

 …nineteen years after M’s constituent sperm cell penetrated her own egg, on a beach in Miami in 1976, also in Autumn, the product of the impulsive union of a middle-class German “free spirit” and a “curious” homosexual Cuban structuralist University professor, rutting in the disco surf under moonlit-clouds and a tremulous morning star, not far south from where Crank was, simultaneously, a High School student in his bed in Philadelphia most probably masturbating.
-Imagine that Crank’s orgasm and M’s father’s M-creating orgasm were synchronized; imagine they both went “h…h….h…”, with their unseeing eyes elevated to the same angle, at precisely the same time.
+Imagine that Crank’s orgasm and M’s father’s M-creating orgasm were synchronized; imagine they both went “ungh… ungh… ungh…”, with their unseeing eyes elevated to the same beatific angle, at precisely the same time, one fucking a slut and the other a pillow…

 Picture a sweet moment fifteen minutes before midnight on a warm Friday roughly six years before the world went to total fucking shit when those buildings came down.
 I want to be clear about this.
 The world went to total shit in 2001.